kyle-tennison/notes/lecture notes/CS-1371 (matlab)/class intro.md

 ## Command Suppressions

-If you run an assignment without a semicolon, matlab will print the assignment to the console.
-There is no programatic difference, only a change in output.
+If you run an assignment without a semicolon, MATLAB will print the assignment to the console.
+There is no programmatic difference, only a change in output.

 ```
 >> test = 3